 - an ENT specialist – a specialist in conditions that affect the ear, nose or throat

 - an audiovestibular physician – a specialist in hearing and balance disorders

 While waiting to see a specialist, you may be treated with medication.

 Vestibular rehabilitation, also called vestibular rehabilitation training or VRT, is a form of "brain retraining".
 It involves carrying out a special programme of exercises that encourage your brain to adapt to the abnormal messages sent from your ears.

-During VRT you keep moving despite feelings of dizziness and vertigo.
+During VRT, you keep moving despite feelings of dizziness and vertigo.
 Your brain should eventually learn to rely on the signals coming from the rest of your body, such as your eyes and legs, rather than the confusing signals coming from your inner ear.
-By relying on other signals, your brain minimises any dizziness and helps you maintain your balance.
+By relying on other signals, your brain minimises any dizziness and helps you to maintain your balance.

 Medication can be used to treat episodes of vertigo caused by vestibular neuronitis or Ménière's disease.
 It may also be used for central vertigo or vertigo with an unknown cause.